-Partners in the Parks is an experiential learning program sponsored by Southern Utah University in cooperation with the National Collegiate Honors Council and the U.S. National Park Service.It hosts projects at national parks across the country offering unique opportunities for collegiate honors students and faculty to visit areas of the American landscape noted for their beauty, significance and lasting value.
+Partners in the Park is an experiential learning program sponsored by Southern Utah University in cooperation with the National Collegiate Honors Council (NCHC) and the U.S. National Park Service.
+The university organizes projects, at national parks across the country, that offer unique opportunities for collegiate honors students and faculty to visit areas of the American landscape noted for their beauty, significance, and lasting value.

 |1.
 Eligible Expenses: Scholarships are for registration fees or tuition only.|

 |2.
 Maximum Award: The maximum scholarship per student per experience is $600.|

 |3.
-Total Number of Scholarships: NRHC offers up to five scholarships each year for PIP and ten scholarships for Honors Semester/Winterim experiences.
+Total Number of Scholarships: NRHC offers up to five (5) scholarships each year for Partners in the Park and ten (10) scholarships for Honors Semester experiences.|

 |4.
-Institutional Membership Requirement: Students applying for one of these scholarships must be from an institutional member of the region in the academic year (including the following summer) of the chosen experience.|
+Institutional Membership Requirement: Students applying for one of these scholarships must be from an institutional member of NRHC in the academic year (including the following summer) of the chosen experience.|

-5. Fair Distribution-To ensure scholarship money is spread broadly across the region:
+|7.
+Fair Distribution: To ensure scholarship money is spread broadly across the region:

-6. Basis of Award: Scholarships are awarded competitively based on the application.

 |8.
+Basis of Award: Scholarships are awarded competitively based on the quality of the application.|

-Submission: All application materials should be submitted to the NRHC Executive Secretary/Treasurer.
-Once institutional membership is verified, the secretary/treasurer will forward applications to the NRHC Executive Committee Scholarship Selection Committee, consisting of the two faculty representatives and one of the two student representatives OR the vice-president.|
+|10.
+Submission: All application materials should be submitted to the NRHC website.
+Once institutional membership is verified, the application will be forwarded to the NRHC Scholarship Selection Committee, consisting of the two faculty representatives and one of the two student representatives OR the vice-president.|

-10. Reflective Essay Requirement: Within one month of completing any of these experiences, the student must submit a 500-word reflective essay to the secretary/treasurer; this essay will be posted at the NRHC website.
-Failure to submit a reflection essay within one month of completion of the experience results in forfeiture of the scholarship.|
+|11.
+Reflective Essay Requirement: The student receiving a scholarship for Partners in the Park or an Honors Semester must submit a 500-word reflective essay to the NRHC secretary within one month (30 days) of completing the experience.
+The essay will be posted at the NRHC website.
+Failure to submit a reflective essay within the 30 days results in forfeiture of the scholarship.|

-11. Reimbursement: Receiving a timely submission of the reflective essay, the NRHC secretary/treasurer will reimburse the party responsible for paying the registration fee or tuition—either the Honors Program or the student—as noted on the application form.|
+|12.
+Reimbursement: Upon the timely submission of the reflective essay, the NRHC treasurer will reimburse the party responsible for paying the experience registration fee or tuition—either the Honors Program or the student—as noted on the application form.|